Quantitative measure equivalence between amenable groups: Introduction

-\paragraph{Orbit equivalence and wreath products.} In \S \ref{sec:wreathproduct}, we provide a natural notion of ``wreath product of orbit equivalence couplings''.
-This construction allows us to obtain orbit equivalence couplings between wreath product of groups with good integrability conditions (see Corollary \ref{cor: wreath product} for a precise statement).
-In this paragraph, we will focus on some concrete applications of this general result.
+\paragraph{Orbit equivalence and wreath products.} Many interesting solvable groups can be constructed by means of (iterated) wreath products.
+By the work of Erschler \cite{erschlerIsoperimetricProfilesFinitely2003}, their isoperimetric profile can be estimated precisely.
+Hence those groups offer a useful playground to test the optimality of the obstruction provided by Theorem \ref{thmintroIsop}.
+In Section \ref{sec:wreathproduct}, we define a natural notion of ``wreath product of orbit equivalence couplings''.
+This construction allows us to obtain orbit equivalence couplings between wreath product of groups whose integrability conditions are best possible (see Corollary \ref{cor: wreath product} for a precise statement).